Small-scale clumping of dark matter and the mean free path of ionizing photons at $z=6$: DM models with suppressed small-scale power (WDM)

 Figure \ref{fig:mfp_reion} shows what happens if we vary the underlying reionization model.
 The left panel compares our Gradual/Faint (solid) and Rapid/Faint (dashed) reionization scenarios.
 The global neutral fractions at $z=6$ are $x_{\rm HI}\approx$10\% and $20$\%, respectively.
 Overall, the MFP at $z=6$ is significantly longer in the Gradual/Faint model for two reasons: (1) A smaller contribution from neutral islands owing to the smaller $x_{\rm HI}$; (2) A larger fraction of relaxed gas in the ionized regions, since much of the IGM is reionized earlier in the Gradual/Faint model (see top-left panel of Fig. \ref{fig:ion_histories}).
 Neutral islands contribute less to the opacity at $z=6$ in the gradual model, which would act to enhance differences between the WDM and CDM models.
 This effect is muted, however, because the ionized gas is, on average, more relaxed.
 Hence there is less small-scale structure to drive a difference between the CDM and WDM $\mfp$.

 The curves in the right panel correspond to our Rapid/Faint and Rapid/Bright scenarios.
 These have nearly identical reionization histories, so there is no significant difference in the relaxation state of the gas.
 Rather, the differences in the MFP at $z = 6$ are driven entirely by the structure of the neutral islands.
 In the Rapid/Bright scenario, there are fewer neutral islands and they are larger, on average, resulting in a significantly lower opacity contribution from neutral islands.
 Hence, the WDM results differ more from the CDM case at $z = 6$, with the MFP being $30$\% and $80$\% larger for $m_X = 3$ and $1$ keV, respectively.
 These results highlight a key point for interpreting the measurement of $\mfp(z=6)$ by \cite{Becker2021}.
 Constraining the global neutral fraction at $z=6$ is of utmost importance for gaining insight into the sinks from the MFP measurement.

 Indeed, it would be helpful to know whether {\it any} of the opacity comes from neutral islands.
+As mentioned in the previous section, our estimate of $\mfp$ near $z = 6$ may not be directly comparable to the measurements of~\cite{Becker2021,Bosman2021b}, mainly because it is unclear to what extent neutral islands, if they are present at $z = 6$, affect those measurements.
+Most of the quasar spectra used in these works do not show evidence of neutral islands near the quasar, as is to be expected for the highly biased regions in which these quasars likely reside~\cite{Mesinger2010}.
+As such, their measurements may more closely reflect $\mfp$ in the ionized component of the IGM (see right panel of Fig.~\ref{fig:mfp_mX}).

+Table~\ref{tab:neutral_percentages} brackets the range of possibilities for the effect of neutral islands on our results.
+The middle column shows percentage differences in the MFP between WDM models and CDM for the scenario in which neutral islands do not contribute at all to the opacity.
+The right column shows the same but adopting our fiducial prescription for the neutral island opacity.
+As mentioned previously, the differences between the cosmologies are larger if the quasar stacks effectively measure the opacity of only the reionized phase of the IGM.
+The truth is likely somewhere between these two cases.
+This discussion highlights the need for further work on how neutral islands affect the measured MFP during reionization.